 You may have heard the term ASC 606 or new revenue recognition standard, but what is ASC 606 and how does it impact your business or your employees.
 Major changes in the way that a business recognizes revenue came into force in the year 2018.
 It could be argued that these are some of the most significant changes that will affect businesses in a generation.

 The new revenue recognition model is called Accounting Standard Codification 606: Revenue from Contracts with Customers, or simply, ASC 606.

 ASC 606 is the product of a joint effort between the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB).

 ASC 606 sets out to standardize the way that all businesses recognize revenue, bringing them in line with international models.
 The bottom line is that no business remains unaffected by these sweeping changes.
-In this article, we’ll explore ASC 606 compliance and discuss how it affects you and your business.
+In this article, we’ll explore ASC 606 compliance and discuss how it affects you, your business, and electronic pay stubs.

 What Is ASC 606?

 The ASC 606 revenue recognition model came into force with all private companies needing to come on board by January 2019.
 That means that it is now essential that any and all businesses be compliant with these new rules.
 So, if you’re starting out in your business, or you’ve had some time away from the industry, you’ll need to catch up and get your head around ASC 606.

 Firstly, we should address what revenue recognition means.
 Put simply; it’s the way that revenue is noted down.
 In the past, the way that revenue was recorded was inconsistent and messy.
 Many factors come into play in the lifecycle of a sale; these could include:

 - Different models of subscription.
 For example, those that have up-front charges, and those that take monthly payments

 - Additional charges such as rebates, cancellation fees, warranties, and shipping.